thii/Unxip/README.md

 ## Installation

-Download from [Releases](https://github.com/thii/Unxip/releases) page or install from source:
+Download from the [Releases](https://github.com/thii/Unxip/releases) page, extract everythin to `/usr/local/bin` or install from source:

     make install